rnaufal/markets-api/README.md

 #### 204 (NO CONTENT)

-4. Delete not found market by its registry code
+4. Delete not found market with registry code *1234-5*

 ### Request